mercurius-js/mercurius/docs/hooks.md

   - `document`
   - `errors`

+Note that if you modify the `document` object, the jit compilation will be disabled for the request.

 ```js
 fastify.graphql.addHook('preExecution', async (schema, document, context) => {
   const { modifiedDocument, errors } = await asyncMethod(document)